Terauuu/Diagnosing-early-dementia-models/README.md

 Diagnosing Alzheimer’s disease early is challenging because early brain changes are subtle and may not be obvious clinically.
 Machine learning (ML) models can support this process by identifying patterns in data that indicate risk before symptoms become significant.

+### Scope of This Study

-This project supports the first two stages of the Well Pathway for Dementia by developing and evaluating five machine learning classification models to determine which achieves the highest accuracy in predicting dementia status (demented vs. nondemented) based on clinical and demographic metrics.
+This study focuses on the first two stages of the Well Pathway for Dementia by developing and evaluating five machine learning classification models to determine which achieves the highest accuracy in predicting dementia status (demented vs. nondemented) based on clinical and demographic metrics.
 It also includes exploratory data analysis (EDA), visualisations, and interpretation of factors associated with dementia status.

 The original study is available at [here](https://www.frontiersin.org/journals/public-health/articles/10.3389/fpubh.2022.853294/full).